-Process and Policy Advisor: is an individual who may be present to provide support and guidance to a complainant or respondent throughout an investigation and/or conduct proceeding.
+Process and Policy Advisor: Is an individual who may be present to provide support and guidance to a Complainant or Respondent throughout an investigation and/or conduct proceeding.
 The Process and Policy Advisor serves as a key resource in helping students understand their rights and responsibilities.
+In sexual misconduct hearings, this person will also have an additional responsibility to conduct cross examinations.